Best Outdoor Security Cameras of 2025

 Product Specs

-Resolution Up to 1080p Field of View Up to 128° Power Wired, battery Connectivity Wi-Fi, ethernet Video Storage Cloud Smart Platform Compatibility Alexa and Google Home ADT offers the Google Nest Cam and Google Nest Cam with Floodlight for outdoor protection.
-The specs are similar between the two, except the Nest Cam with Floodlight adds a motion-activated light and color night vision.
-But both models are IP54 water-resistant, have two-way audio, and recognize faces day or night – which unlocks one of ADT’s best features, Trusted Neighbor.
+Resolution Up to 1080p Field of View Up to 152 degrees Power Wired, battery Connectivity Wi-Fi, ethernet Video Storage Cloud Smart Platform Compatibility Alexa and Google Home ADT offers the Google Nest Cam and Nest Cam with Floodlight for comprehensive outdoor surveillance.
+While both models share core features, the Floodlight version adds motion-triggered illumination and full-color night vision for enhanced security.
+Aside from that difference, both models are IP54 water-resistant, have two-way audio, and recognize faces day or night – which unlocks one of ADT’s best features, Trusted Neighbor.

 Scrolling through some of the familiar faces our Nest Cam recognizes Facial Recognition and Trusted Neighbor